 Historically, Chile has always been a strong trading partner.
 With its long coastline and multitude of ports, Chile lends itself perfectly to maritime trade.
 More recently, however, the country has built an economy known to be favorable to foreign companies, thanks in particular to its business-friendly regulatory system.
-The combination of its trading expertise and strong business environment has allowed its government to establish strong relations with other nations around the world and hence develop international trade.
+The combination of its trading expertise, free trade agreements in Chile, and strong business environment has allowed its government to establish strong relations with other nations around the world and hence develop international trade.

 Chile’s Trade Facilitation Agreement with the World Trade Organization